Codex Basilensis A. N. III. 12: History

 It is dated by most scholars to the 8th century (Scrivener, Gregory, Nestle, Aland, Metzger).
 Dean Burgon proposed the 7th century due to the shape of the letters, but the names of Feasts days with their proper lessons and other liturgical markings have been inserted by a later hand.
-Scrivener dated it to the middle of the 8th century, stating that from the shape of the most of the letters (e.g. pi, delta, xi), it might be judged of even earlier date.
-According to Guglielmo Cavallo it was written in the early 8th century.
+Scrivener dated it to the middle of the 8th century, stating that from the shape of most of the letters (e.g. pi, delta, xi), it might be judged of even earlier date.
+According to papyrologist Guglielmo Cavallo it was written in the early 8th century.

 Cataldi Palau suggests it was written at a later date in the 9th century, arguing from the palaeographical point of view it looks older, but the regularity of the accentuation and the abundant colourful decoration are uncharacteristic of the 8th century.
 The number of errors is remarkably small.
 According to Palau it was copied by a non-Greek, probably Latin scribe, in 9th century Italy.
 The Italian location had a strong Byzantine influence.